bechampion/jinrepl/README.md

-This is an attempt to make a repl of jinja Template.render()
+An attempt to make a repl parser for Jinja

 #What it does so far:

-* evals all kinds of jinja templates
+* Evals all kinds of jinja templates
-* shows exceptions
+* Shows exceptions
-* all moving shortcuts that work on bash work on jinrepl too (Ctrl , arrows etc)
+* All moving shortcuts that work on bash work on jinrepl too (Ctrl , arrows etc)
-* autocompletes filters
+* Autocompletes filters
-* autocompletes conditionals and iterators
+* Autocompletes conditionals and iterators
-* autocomplete end for conditionals and iterators.
+* Autocomplete end for conditionals and iterators.
-* opens the one true editor and renders the contents
+* Opens the one true editor and renders the contents

 #What's left to be done

-* the parsing is very rudimentary
+* The parsing is very rudimentary
-* color syntax
+* Color syntax
-* environment aware ,  as in variables declared in different lines should be still ok to refer to
+* Environment aware ,  as in variables declared in different lines should be still ok to refer to
-* everything else
+* Everything else

 ## Loops
 ```python